 The family of mortar systems provides fire support to the maneuver unit commander and is employed in all combat formations.
-The two mounted variants are the M121 120mm mortar, used on the M1064A3 Mortar Carrier, and the 120mm Recoiling Mortar System, used on the M1129 and M1252 Stryker Mortar Carriers.
-The M120A1 120mm Towed Mortar System is the dismounted variant.
-The Mortar Fire Control System (MFCS) is the digital fire control for 120mm mortars that provides the warfighter improvements in command and control of mortar fires and the speed of employment, accuracy and survivability of mortars.
-The M95/M96 MFCS – Mounted (MFCS-M), used on the M1064A3, M1129, M1252, and M1287 mortar carriers; the M150/M151 MFCS-Dismounted (MFCS-D), is integral to the M120A1 Towed Mortar System, combine a fire control computer with an inertial navigation pointing system, allowing crews to fire in less than a minute greatly improving mortar lethality and accuracy, and crew survivability.
+The two mounted variants are the M121 120mm mortar used on the M1064A3 Mortar Carrier and soon-to-be-fielded Armored Multipurpose Vehicle Mortar Carrier (AMPV-MC), and the 120mm Recoiling Mortar System used on the M1129 and M1252 Stryker Mortar Carriers.
+The M120A1 120mm Towed Mortar System is the dismounted variant and is fielded as part of the M326 Mortar Stowage Kit (MSK), designed to easily emplace/displace the system.
+The Mortar Fire Control System (MFCS) is the digital fire control for 120mm mortars that provides the warfighter improvements in command and control of mortar fires, the speed of employment, accuracy and survivability of mortars.
+The M95/M96 MFCS – Mounted (MFCS-M) is used on the M1064A3, AMPV-MC, M1129, and M1252 mortar carriers; the M150/M151 MFCS-Dismounted (MFCS-D), is optimized for dismounted use and is integrated onto the M326 Mortar Stowage Kit.
+Both systems combine a fire control computer that handles navigation, digital messaging, and mission processing, an inertial navigation pointing system, and gunner’s and driver’s displays that allow crews to fire in less than a minute, greatly improving mortar lethality, accuracy, and crew survivability.
 The Lightweight M252A1 81 mm Mortar System and Lightweight M224A1 60 mm Mortar System have been qualified and are in production and fielding.
-The M252A1 weighs 20 percent less and the M224A1 weighs 13 percent less than their legacy counterparts, yet maintain the same capability.
+The M252A1 weighs 13 percent less and the M224A1 weighs 20 percent less than their legacy counterparts, yet maintain the same capability.
 All of the mortar systems fire a full family of ammunition including high-explosive, infrared and visible light illumination, smoke, and training mortar cartridges.

 APMI has been deployed and used in combat since June 2011.